dragen1860/MAML-Pytorch/README.md

 # Ominiglot

 ## Howto
-run `python main.py`, the program will download omniglot dataset automatically. modify the value of `meta_batchsz` to fit your GPU memory size.
+run `python ominiglot_train.py`, the program will download `omniglot` dataset automatically. decrease the value of `meta_batchsz` to fit your GPU memory size.